EricPaulin/library/README.md

 # library-project

-Working library database where users can organize their books read.
+Library database where users can organize their books read.

 Made with: HTML, CSS, and JavaScript
+Focus: Grid, DOM Manipulation, Form Validation